Mehmed Sabri

-Mehmed Sabri (Bulgarian: Мехмед Сабри; born 12 September 1998) is a Bulgarian professional footballer who plays as a forward or winger.
+Mehmed Sabri (Bulgarian: Мехмед Сабри; born 12 September 1998) is a Bulgarian professional footballer who plays as a forward or winger for Chernolomets Popovo.

 Career

 Sabri began his career in the local Ludogorets Razgrad in 2009.
 He played for Ludogorets Razgrad II, before moving to Hitrino, Wacker 50 and Chernolomets 04.
 In 2021 he joined Spartak Varna, which whom he won a promote to First League.
 He debuted in the top league of Bulgaria on 11 July 2022, in the first match of the season against Slavia Sofia.

 Personal life

 In 2019 Mehmed married his long-term girlfriend Samara, which is the sister of the wife of his ex-teammate Marcelinho.